Niall Ferguson “The Square and the Tower”

 Ferguson on Trump and Advertising, FacePalm!

-- Ferguson is wrong on Trump.
+- Ferguson is wrong on Trump and he knows it but must protect his credibility amongst fellow academics.
 Facebook and Twitter are what caused Trump to win?
-Doubtful that Facebook was a significant factor.
+Doubtful that Facebook was as significant a factor as he thinks: and as the book implies.
 Why not?
-Because the +75,000 votes across the many counties that Trump won in the swing states were spread out and you have to assume that all 75,000 changed from Hilary to Trump because of something their crazy uncle said to force them into the Trump camp.
+Because the +75,000 votes across the many counties that Trump won in the swing states were spread out and you have to assume that all 75,000 changed from Hilary to Trump because of something their crazy uncle wrote on their feed to inspire them into the Trump camp.

 - Facebook is not the cat’s meow solution for advertising effectively, it’s an improvement but not a gold standard in 2016 or ’18.
 For example, if you see an ad on Facebook for Coca-Cola BUT you were thinking of buying a Coca-Cola before that ad; how do we really know the ad caused the Coca-Cola purchase after the fact?
 We don’t.
 Same if you didn’t want a Coca-Cola, saw the ad and then went and bought a Coca-Cola, the ad may have changed your mind subconsciously or consciously or maybe something else happened between the ad exposure and the decision to buy Coca-Cola!
 We can’t know either way unfortunately.
 If we could, the person who invented that technology would be a billionaire in very short order**.
 The same problem applies with an ad for Trump or Brexit, Facebook facilitates echo-chambers where people are already interested in Trump or Coca-Cola or Brexit.
-It doesn’t mean Facebook shaped that interest; it only means that Facebook is trying to generate revenue off of advertisers who don’t know which people will be turn but will spend the money to get awareness.
-Facebook is trying to convince social scientists that their platform is amaze-balls with data but it’s not the cat’s meow.
-Human being consistently screw up your marketing experiment.
+It doesn’t mean Facebook shaped that interest; it only means that Facebook is trying to generate revenue off of advertisers who don’t know which people will convert but will spend the money to get awareness at least as a baseline.
+Facebook is trying to convince social scientists that their platform is amazing because it captures data better than a billboard but it’s not the cat’s meow.
+Human beings consistently screw up your marketing experiment by having agency.

 - What’s interesting with Ferguson is that over the course of the book tour, every interviewer wants his thoughts on Trump.
-In fact, I would go so far as to say that Ferguson is disingenuous because he is evidently preoccupied with what other people think of him and his klout amongst academics would be destroyed or damaged if he said anything positive about Trump’s ability to tap into the Square.
+In fact, I would go so far as to say that Ferguson is disingenuous because he is evidently preoccupied with what other people think of him and his klout amongst academics would be damaged if he said anything positive about Trump’s ability to tap into the Square.
+And most people are emotional rather than rational in politics because they are passionate without reasoning very much.
 Academia is so partisan that people aren’t intellectually free to explore counter-arguments in some sense.
-Ferguson instead goes for “Trump is the devil, now let’s get drinks in the history department!”
-Of course, even anything I write here could misconstrued.
-I’m a political scientist, too objective to have an opinion.
-Oh, and not an American citizen so I have no say.
+In these interviews, Ferguson goes for “Trump is the devil, now let’s get drinks in the history department!”
+Of course, even anything I write here could be misconstrued.
+I’m a political scientist, trying to maintain objectivity and independence.
+Oh, and I am not an American citizen so I have no say.

 - **Zuckerberg is a billionaire because eye balls are valuable in and of themselves.
-Advertising does work to just rarely.
-All you need is 1 person out of 1000 to get an ROI in some situations.
-There are definitely examples of direct marketing where you see a product on Facebook and then order it immediately in the moment, but that’s very rare.
-Despite the rarity, advertisers spend billions on platforms like facebook because there are many eyeballs visiting that site.
+Advertising does work BUT only rarely.
+All you need is 1 person out of 1000 to get an Return on your investment in some situations.
+There are definitely examples of direct marketing where you see a product on Facebook and then order it immediately in the moment, but that’s very very rare 0.01% of the time.
+Despite the rarity, advertisers spend billions on platforms like Facebook because there are many eyeballs visiting that site ie. brand awareness is mixed in with direct marketing.